John-Quien/3D_Tic-Tac-Toe_-AI_-project/README.md

 # 3D_Tic-Tac-Toe_-AI_-project
-Finsih by end of August
+Finish by end of August